New York City is reopening its schools for working families. But many students of color are staying home.

 “Having walked that journey, I didn’t want to go down that road again,” she said.

 And the schools she’s sent her children to have been on the losing end of the district, which once ranked among the most segregated in the country.
-An active member of the parent associations, she said they are often fundraising meager amounts to buy basics like pencils for students.
+An active member of the parent associations, Torres said they are often fundraising meager amounts to buy basics like pencils for students.
 Some parent associations at more affluent schools in the city have purchased tents to move class outdoors.

 De Blasio has talked about his hope that opening schools will jump-start the economy, giving the city’s massive workforce — in which many have jobs that cannot be done remotely — a shot at returning.
 But many parents interviewed said they would rather stay home, endangering their financial prospects, to ensure their children are out of harm’s way.
 It also makes things difficult when most children who will return to classrooms will do so for just part of the week to allow for social distancing.